Transylvania County Websites

-Transylvania County Register of Deeds – legal documents in the Register Deed’s Office include Deeds & Deeds of Trust and Births, Deaths & Marriages of Transylvania County.
+Transylvania County Register of Deeds – holds including Deeds & Deeds of Trust and Births, Deaths & Marriages of Transylvania County.

 Transylvania Heritage Museum – explores, promotes, preserves, and nurtures the historical heritage of Transylvania County and its families through exhibits, educational programs, collections of artifacts, and heritage/cultural activities.

-Sanborn Maps – digital Sanborn Maps, 1867-1970, provides access to large-scale maps of North Carolina towns and cities.
+Sanborn Maps (select years in color) or (more extensive selection in black and white) – digital Sanborn Maps, 1867-1970, provides access to large-scale maps of North Carolina towns and cities.